 Across the planet, habitat fragmentation and rapid climate change are destabilizing our ecosystems.
-Habitats disconnected by human development create impassable and dangerous barriers for animal movement and migration, cutting them off from potential sources of food, water, shelter, and mates.
-In addition, climate change is causing conditions, including shifting weather patterns and temperatures, to deteriorate so quickly that wild creatures are unable to adapt fast enough.
+Habitats disconnected by human development create impassable and dangerous barriers for animal movement and migration, cutting them off from potential sources of food, water, shelter and mates.
+In addition, climate change causes conditions—including extreme weather patterns temperatures, unprecedented wildfires and storms—to shift so quickly that wild creatures are unable to adapt fast enough.
 To survive, they need connected and protected paths to move to more suitable habitat.

 To learn more about our state connectivity legislation efforts, please contact Jessica Walz Schafer at email@example.com.